danneradib/kafka-practice/README.md

 ### Twitter Simulator

 The purpose of this exercise is to have two microservices:
 - The first one is going to expose a post type end-point that is going to receive messages (JSON).
+And post messages in kafka topic (publisher).
 - The second will consume those messages and store them in the PostgreSQL database.

 ### Requirements